massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/CFEE/getting-started-eirini.md

 ## Step 5: Deploy and view applications
 {: #deploy-apps}

-When you're ready, you can [deploy the app](https://cloud.ibm.com/docs/cloud-foundry/deploy-apps.html) with the {{site.data.keyword.Bluemix_notm}} command line interface.
+When you're ready, you can [deploy the app](https://cloud.ibm.com/docs/cloud-foundry/deploy-apps.html) with the {{site.data.keyword.cloud_notm}} command line interface.
 View the list of deployed applications in the user interface, either in the context of a specific CFEE space, or globally across all CFEE instances.
 You can also start, stop, or delete applications from those views.

 ## Step 6: Create or add IBM Cloud service instances to spaces
 {: #service-instances}